lilbud/Bootleg-Covers-old/README.md

 # Bootleg-Covers

+# Note: repo is no longer in use as of 2023-08-14, git refuses to push changes anymore and github desktop fails everytime

 This repo will be the home of every piece of cover art I have made for a concert tape.
 Artists listed below:

 Bruce Springsteen<br/>